Binghankina/tax-calculator/README.md

 }
 ```
 ### Solutions
-1. Implemented new algorithm with sliding window
+1. Implemented new algorithm with sliding window.
-- Remove all the free dates from the dates arrayList
+- Remove all the free dates from the dates arrayList.
 - Sort the dates with ascending order.
 - Use a one-hour sliding window with deque, by using offerLast and pollFirst to move the window to apply the single
 charge rule.
 Then store the dates and toll fees in a hashmap.